 Botanical Name: Convallaria majalis

 Fragrant lily of the valley flowers are a delight when they bloom in spring.
 But why wait?
-These types of lilies are easy to force into bloom indoors in the middle of winter.
+These types of lilies are easy to bring into bloom indoors in the middle of winter.

 Don't let this lily's delicate appearance fool you.
 This hardy plant is a vigorous grower.
 It spreads quickly from rhizomes and will need to be potted up or divided each year.